joshuawilson/talamer-quickstarts/contacts-responsive/README.md

 An HTML5 compatible browser such as Chrome, Safari 5+, Firefox 5+, or IE 9+ are required. and note that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.

-Mobile web support is limited to Android and iOS devices.
-It should run on HP, and Black Berry devices as well.
-Windows Phone, and others will be supported as  jQuery Mobile announces support.

 With the prerequisites out of the way, you're ready to build and deploy.